ANNAPOLIS ROYAL MARSH - FRENCH BASIN TRAIL

 Site Description and Birding Information: The Annapolis Royal Marsh offers wonderful birding opportunities, especially for waterfowl.
 That makes sense since the large pond is a Ducks Unlimited inspired project.
 Prior to its construction there were few such places in the province and none in this area.
 Even better is the access to this marsh.
 The French Basin Trail circles the entire pond, giving excellent views of the waterfowl at any time of day.
 The parking area allows access to the Annapolis County Rail Trail which constitutes the southern leg of the French Basin Trail.
 A mere 100 metres on this trail brings you to the pond.
 From that point, the trail circles the pond, staying close to the edge except for the southeastern area between the sewage lagoons and the Annapolis County Rail Trail.
 It is 1.6 km or 1 mile around the pond.

 There are two blinds for viewing the pond.
 One is a raised viewing platform about 350 metres along the southern leg of the main trail from the parking area or 250 metres from where the trail splits where you first reach the pond at its SW corner.
-The other one is on the opposite side of the pond a ground level.
-At the easternmost side of the trail you can climb the brem of the sewage lagoons using an informal path and view the ponds through the fence.
+The other one is on the opposite side of the pond at ground level.
 There are also several benches along the way to provide stationary viewing posts or rest for the weary.

 Map of French Basin Trail at Annapolis Royal Marsh